10 Steps Of Top Risk Management In Leverage Trading

 Greed – Greed is another big driver of losses, especially when traders focus on the upside and start using borrowed funds to open positions that are far larger than they can handle on the downside.
 Once a trader gets attached to big winners it can be hard to step back from trading large size.

 It often takes a couple of heavy losses before a trader understands that this approach does not work and that the only sensible way to even consider using leverage is to start with a clear risk plan.
-If you have ever lost more money than you could afford due to overtrading, then you should definitely keep reading if you want to stay in the game.

 Best risk management strategies in 10 steps